Aliases for TAB1 Gene

 GeneCards Summary for TAB1 Gene

 TAB1 (TGF-Beta Activated Kinase 1 (MAP3K7) Binding Protein 1) is a Protein Coding gene.
-Among its related pathways are Cytosolic sensors of pathogen-associated DNA and NFAT and Cardiac Hypertrophy.
+Among its related pathways are Activated TLR4 signalling and Interleukin-1 signaling.
 GO annotations related to this gene include protein complex binding and kinase activator activity.

 UniProtKB/Swiss-Prot for TAB1 Gene